The hilarious reason Lucy Punch's BAFTA nominated Amandaland performance comes to her 'alarmingly easy'

-Lucy Punch is back as posh mum of two and deluded social media influencer Amanda Hughes, in a second series of the Motherland spin-off Amandaland.
+Lucy Punch has just returned to screens as posh mum of two and deluded social media influencer Amanda Hughes in a second series of the Motherland spin-off Amandaland - and she's up for a BAFTA for her performance in the first series.

 Explaining where we find her in this second series, Lucy said, "Amanda is still in SoHa [South Harlesden in north-west London].
 She’s more settled now, but still doing everything she can to elevate her social standing and circumstances.